lhoogenraad/cosc349Assignment1/README.txt

 The names are pretty self explanatory, the dbserver is responsible for hosting a mysql database that the other 2 VM's can connect to.
-The display VM provides a webpage on 127.0.0.1:8080/index.php that displays all the data entered by the users, and some dummy data that can be removed by commenting or deleting the insert statement block at the bottom of the dbsetup.sql file in the home directory
+The display VM provides a webpage on 127.0.0.1:8080/index.php that displays all the data entered by the users, and some dummy data that can be removed by commenting or deleting the insert statement block at the bottom of the dbsetup.sql file in the home directory.
+The upload server provides a webpage on 127.0.0.1:8090/upload.php which allows users to upload their exam answers to the db.
+It should be noted there is no validation/parsing what so over on the stuff users enter.

+All 3 VM's are connected to a private network (named private_network) on 192.168.2.x (x is of course based on which machine we're talking about).
+The addresses of the machines on this network are:

+dbserver: 192.168.2.12
+display: 192.168.2.11
+upload: 192.168.2.10